Pauline Bindra - 8th Dan

-Born in Catania (Italy) on the 9th January 1957, he started karate there at the age of 15 under the instruction of Sensei Giuseppe Grasso (now 8th Dan).
+He started karate in Italy in 1972 under the instruction of Sensei Giuseppe Grasso (8th Dan).
 After 3 years he obtained his 1st Kyu and he was also regional champion in individual Kumite and Kata.

-He continued with martial arts during his period in the Special Forces, as a naval officer.
-Here he complimented it with armed and unarmed combat and the use of Sai, Nunchaku and Tonfa.
+He continued with martial arts training during his period in the Special Forces, as a Naval officer.
+Here he complemented it with armed and unarmed combat and the use of Sai, Nunchaku and Tonfa.

-In October 1990 he joined the I.S.K. and he obtained his 3rd Dan in February 2002.
-He is now the Head Instructor at the Dartford Club on Monday and Wednesday.
+In October 1990 he joined the I.S.K He is now the Head Instructor at the Dartford Club on Monday and Wednesday.

-He is Chairman of the Annual Championship Organising Committee.
+He is Chairman of the Annual ISK Championship Organising Committee.